Hibbertia saligna

 Hibbertia saligna is a species of flowering plant in the family Dilleniaceae and is endemic to the east coast of New South Wales.
 It is an erect or spreading shrub with narrow elliptic to lance-shaped leaves with the narrower end towards the base and relatively large yellow flowers with 20 to 35 stamens arranged around three glabrous carpels.

 Description

-Hibertia saligna is an erect or spreading shrub that typically grows to a height of up to 2 m, its young branches softly-hairy.
+Hibbertia saligna is an erect or spreading shrub that typically grows to a height of up to 2 m, its young branches softly-hairy.
 The leaves are arranged alternately along the stems, narrow elliptic to lance-shaped, 20–110 mm long and 4–15 mm wide and sessile.
 The upper surface of the leaves is glabrous and the lower softly-hairy.
 The flowers are arranged on the ends of short side shoots, and are 30–49 mm wide and sessile.
 The five sepals are joined at the base, silky-hairy and 12–16 mm long.
 The five petals are yellow, about 15 mm long with 20 to 35 stamens arranged around three glabrous carpels.
 Flowering occurs in spring.